jeffhammond/HPCInfo/atomics/Atomics-in-Different-Programming-Models.md

-# Atomic Support in Other Programming Models
+# Atomic Support in Various Programming Models

+This is stale.
+The content here is from April 2013.
+I will try to update it at some point.

 ## MPI-3